 - Permanent Mortgage Loans for Rehabs – These are HomeStyle Renovation (HSR) loans offered by Fannie Mae, for owner-occupied renovations or single-unit investment properties.
 Very much like the FHA 203(k) mortgage, there are strict requirements for borrowers and strict guidelines for the loan.

 - Hard Money Investor Rehab Loan – This type of rehab loan is offered by private lenders to assist investors with the purchase and renovation of investment properties.
 They are commonly used to finance single-family homes as well as multiple-unit properties.
 There is no set limit to the number of properties that can be financed by a single investor.
 This is by far the most common type of rehab loan.

 Why Should I Use an Investor Rehab Loan?

-There are obvious benefits to using a rehab loan for purchasing and renovating property.
+There are obvious benefits to using a rehab loan for purchasing and renovating a property.
 Rehab loans typically have an abbreviated process that leads to quick approval.
-Moreover, they boast short financing terms, but have high interest rates and lender fees.
+Moreover, they boast short financing terms but have high-interest rates and lender fees.
 With these loans, you can fund both the purchase and renovation costs of properties, whether single-family homes or multi-unit properties.
 In addition, rehab loans usually offer interest-only payments, therefore making it a great option for investors.

 An investor rehab loan is granted as a percentage of a particular property’s anticipated after-repair-value (ARV).
 This is the amount the property is expected to bring when resold after renovations are completed.